lucide-icons/lucide/docs/guide/basics/sizing.md

 # Sizing

-By default, the size of all icons is `24px` times `24px`.
+By default, the size of all icons is `24px` by `24px`.
 The size is adjustable using the `size` prop and CSS.

 ## Adjusting the icon size using the `size` prop